freddiev4/freddiev4/README.md

 ## :sparkles: Hello! :sparkles:

 Welcome to my GitHub profile!
 I'm working on a new project.
-Follow on Twitter.
+Follow on Twitter for updates.

 I build systems and dev tools for Machine Learning.